Introduction to Web Mapping

 To use this style on your interactive map, click on the

-button right of the style and copy theStyle URL
+Sharebutton right of the style and copy theStyle URLunderDeveloper resources.
+It should look something likemapbox://styles/xxxxxx/xxxxxxxxxxx. -

 The last thing we need to do in Mapbox is to generate an